DrugowitschLab/dm/README.md

 ## DMBase and inherited classes

 All diffusion model classes are based on the abstract `DMBase` class.
-This class defines the interface to compute first-passage time densities, and provides various factory function to create diffusion models.
+This class defines the interface to compute first-passage time densities and to draw samples, and provides various factory function to create diffusion models.
 For time-varying drifts/bounds, the corresponding vectors need to be specified in steps of *dt*, where *dt* is provided upon construction.

 The currently provided factory functions are: